Phrogz/ZSS/README.md

 ## myZSS:add(css)

-Add CSS rules to the sheet (specified as a string of CSS).
+Add CSS rules to the style (specified as a string of CSS).

 **Notes**: